joshepDAM1986/TensoScan_IA_Model/README.md

 ### 1. Open the file
 Use Jupyter Notebook or Google Colab to run the file reconocimiento_numeros_siete_segmentos.ipynb

+IMPORTANT NOTE: (you need to edit the file first changing the path to your own dataset with your train and test images in your google drive account before run the notebook)

 ## Example Output
 The system will draw detected digits over the original image, along with visual markers and bounding boxes for each digit.